Zeroth-Order Fine-Tuning of LLMs in Random Subspaces: Experiments

 Following the settings in MeZO~\citep{malladi2023fine}, we evaluated SubZero using OPT-13B on the SuperGLUE benchmark~\citep{wang2019superglue}, which covers a diverse range of tasks, including classification, multiple-choice, and generation, as outlined in Table~\ref{tab:opt13b_performance}.
-For each task, we randomly sampled 1000 examples for training, 500 for validation, and 1000 for testing.
-The ZO methods were applied to both full-parameter tuning (FT) and LoRA fine-tuning schemes, running for 20K steps.
+The ZO methods were applied to both full-parameter tuning (FT) and LoRA fine-tuning schemes.
+The comparisons with vanilla LoRA and SGD with gradient accumulation are provided in Appendix~\ref{sec:add_results}.

 Table~\ref{tab:opt13b_performance} presents the key findings, highlighting the best-performing ZO method in bold.
 The results show that ZO techniques significantly outperform baseline approaches like zero-shot, in-context learning, and linear probing, underscoring their ability to enhance a pre-trained model’s performance on downstream tasks.

-From Table~\ref{tab:opt13b_performance}, one can also observer that SubZero consistently surpasses MeZO across all tasks and fine-tuning methods.
-For instance, SubZero boosts MeZO’s accuracy from 61.1\% to 65.4\% on the WSC task (+4.3\%) under FT, and from 58.2\% to 60.3\% on MultiRC using LoRA (+2.1\%).
-S-MeZO demonstrated competitive performance on several classification tasks.
-However, SubZero outperformed S-MeZO in 6 out of 11 tasks with FT and 9 out of 11 tasks with LoRA.
-Additionally, SubZero's average score across all tasks was higher than S-MeZO's, which displayed inconsistent performance due to its selective parameter masking based on pre-determined thresholds—an approach that lacked robustness in practice.
-Moreover, S-MeZO’s performance in the LoRA scheme was particularly poor, highlighting the need for more adaptive sparse masking strategies.
+From Table~\ref{tab:opt13b_performance}, one can also observer that MeZO, the first ZO optimizer for LLM fine-tuning, is highly competitive after carefully tuning its hyperparameters.
+Only ZO-AdaMU and LOZO, apart from SubZero, outperform MeZO in FT scheme.
+SubZero consistently surpasses MeZO across all tasks and fine-tuning schemes.
+In FT scheme, S-MeZO showed competitive performance on several classification tasks.
+However, its performance on ReCoRD remained unsatisfactory even after hyperparameter tuning.
+Excluding ReCoRD, SubZero still outperforms S-MeZO with 2.05\% vs. 1.20\% in FT scheme and 1.74\% vs. -4.90\% in LoRA scheme.

 We further extended our evaluation of SubZero using OPT-1.3B, LLaMA2-7B, and Mistral-7B in FT and three PEFT schemes: LoRA, prefix tuning, and prompt tuning.
 As shown in Table~\ref{tab:zo_peft}, SubZero outperformed MeZO across all models and fine-tuning schemes.
 Notably, while MeZO struggled in the prompt tuning scheme, SubZero excelled, achieving performance levels that closely matched those of the SGD optimizer.